 Sneak Peek of “Let The Church Say Amen”

 In the book Rachel’s brother, Jonathan was gay.
-In the film he wasn’t.
+In the film, he wasn’t.

-As a writer we can just write.
-As a movie producer you have to think of the bigger picture.
+As a writer, we can just write.
+As a movie producer, you have to think of the bigger picture.
 They have to look at: Are churches going to get behind this movie and sponsor it?
 Are they going to urge their members to go see it when they have a main character that’s gay?
 In the book, Rachel has two children, in the movie she only has one.
 That would be another actor they would have to pay, explain the two baby daddies.
-Little things like that is why they have to make that change, they’re thinking outside of just being the writer.
+Little things like that are why they have to make that change, they’re thinking outside of just being the writer.

 “Let The Church Say Amen” is a part of the Amen series.
 Will BET make movies out of the other books in the series?

 That’s our hope.
 They bought the rights to ‘Everybody Say Amen’ and ‘Say Amen again’, the whole Rachel Jackson series.
 They always see how the first one does (which it did well) before they make a decision on whether they’ll continue it.
 They have a couple of options, they can make ‘Everybody Say Amen’ into a movie or a television series.
 Of course, my prayer is that they do.
 But they have not made a decision on that yet.

 Since BET has the rights to the Amen series and it is possible that they will continue with another movie, will they continue to use the same actors from “Let The Church Say Amen”?

 I have no idea.
 That kind of thing I have no control over.
 It is the same characters in the book, but I do know a large part of that will depend on the actor’s availability.

 Was there a writer to rewrite the script?
 If so, is it mandatory they read the book first?